Sorynx/gtav-ps4-sourcecode-build-guide/README.md

 3. **IncrediBuild Installation**
    Open `X:\1.
 Main-User-Tools\3.
 Redistributables\3.
 Incredibuild` and run `Install.bat`.
 Note that this will require **Administrator Privileges**.
+ - At „Welcome“ select „Install IncrediBuild“
+ - At Component Selection select IncrediBuild Agent and IncrediBuild Coordinator
+ - Do not change any other settings

 4. **DirectX SDK (June 2010) Installation**
    Open `X:\1.
 Main-User-Tools\4.
 Redistributables\3.
 DirectX SDK (June 2010)` and launch `DXSDK_Jun10.exe`.